Beverly Sills - Opera Singer

 While living in Bratenahl in the late 1950s, Sills appeared in four productions in the Musicarnival series, including the title roles in Bizet’s “Carmen” and Puccini’s “Tosca.”

 In 1960, Greenough and Sills moved to Milton, Massachusetts, where he worked for the Boston Herald and later the Boston Globe.
 Beverly sang for the Opera Company of Boston, the first of many roles.

 After retiring in 1980 at age 51, Beverly began a new life as an executive and leader of New York’s performing arts community.
 First, she became the general director of the New York City Opera.
 In 1994, Sills became chairwoman of the Lincoln Center for the Performing Arts.
 She was the first woman and first former artist in that position.

 Sills became general manager of the New York City Opera in 1980.
-Subsequently, in 1994, she became Chairman of Lincoln Center and in 2002, of the Metropolitan Opera.
-She used her celebrity status to further charity work for the prevention and treatment of birth defects.
+Subsequently, in 1994, she became Chairman of Lincoln Center and, in 2002, of the Metropolitan Opera.
+She used her celebrity status to further charity work for the prevention and treatment of congenital disabilities.
 In 1981, Barnard College awarded her its highest honor, the Barnard Medal of Distinction.
-She was to be inducted into the Long Island Music Hall of Fame in 2007.
+She was inducted into the Long Island Music Hall of Fame in 2007.